HTTPArchive/almanac.httparchive.org/src/content/en/2021/markup.md

 It was interesting to see that libraries adopting better practices correlated directly with elements falling out of favor.
 Both `i` and `option` are less-used this year because icon libraries have switched over to using SVG.

-It was both great to see ICO finally being dethroned as the most popular favicon format in favour of PNG.
+It was both great to see ICO finally being dethroned as the most popular favicon format in favor of PNG.
 Similarly, seeing SVG more than doubling in usage for favicons in the past year made us think we're 10 years away from dethroning PNG.

 The doctype percentage has increased steadily by half a percentage point every year.
 At this rate, we'll live in an ideal world where every page has a doctype by 2027.

-It was concerning for this author to see that the adoption of  some of the newer standards is slow, sometimes on a 10 year cycle, and that web pages don't get updated as often as we'd like.
+It was concerning for this author to see that the adoption of  some of the newer standards is slow, sometimes on a 10-year cycle, and that web pages don't get updated as often as we'd like.

 _With that in mind, I'll leave you to reflect on the state of the web in 2021.
 I'd also encourage you to be part of the people who increase adoption of new standards every year.
 Start with something new you've learned today, one of the many standards we've covered not only in this chapter but in this whole Almanac._